San Pedro Valley - Geologic History

 subducted beneath the western edge of North America.
 So why the sudden increase

-in compression?
+compression?
 Probably North America had just run into a portion of the

-East Pacific rise, a spreading ridge, that the continent could not quite climb
+spreading ridge, that the continent could not quite climb

 over.
-Consequently the collision lead to compression and thrust faulting.
+Consequently the collision lead

 This event is known as the Laramide orogeny and is